Host for life, Rush Limbaugh executing assigned host duties flawlessly.

 Great to have you.

-Here is uh Rush Limbaugh.
+Here is Rush Limbaugh.

-More fun than a human being, should be allowed to have half my brain tied behind my back just to make it fair.
+More fun than a human being should be allowed to have half my brain tied behind my back just to make it fair.

 Interesting story today in the New York Sun.

-It's that time of year when New Yorkers start making their um summer vacation plans, renting a place in the Hamptons, nah, been there, done that.
+It's that time of year when New Yorkers start making their summer vacation plans.

-How about a Parisian John?
+How about a Parisian jaunt?

 Ooh, too many riots.

-Well, how about visiting a country that's ancient, that's historic, beautiful and exotic, like Iraq.
+Well, how about visiting a country that's ancient, that's historic, beautiful, and exotic, like Iraq?

-Sure is a little war going on there, but when you look at the violent death statistics of the world, Iraq is safer than a number of other popular travel destinations, believe it or not.
+Sure, there's a little war going on there, but when you look at the violent death statistics of the world, Iraq is safer than a number of other popular travel destinations, believe it or not.

-It happened to catch the eye of Representative Steve King, a Republican of Iowa on C SPAN last week, and he rattled off some startling figures that demonstrate how off-based journalists are when it comes to reporting of the war in Iraq.
+It happened to catch the eye of Representative Steve King, a Republican of Iowa, on C-SPAN last week, and he rattled off some startling figures that demonstrate how off-based journalists are when it comes to reporting of the war in Iraq.

-According to Mr. King, the violent death rate in Iraq is twenty-five point seven per 100,000.
+According to Mr. King, the violent death rate in Iraq is 25.7 per 100,000.

-Uh South Africa has a higher violent death rate than Iraq, 49.6 per 100,000.
+South Africa has a higher violent death rate than Iraq, 49.6 per 100,000.

 Even Jamaica has a higher violent death rate per 100,000 than does Iraq, 32.4.